 Dogfish Head Punkin Ale (7% ABV)

 We’re big Dogfish Head fans and have sampled Punkin Ale every year since its debut.
-It’s a true brown ale, full bodied yet crisp, from the team down in Delaware.
+It’s a true brown ale, full-bodied yet crisp, from the team down in Delaware.
 You get some bitterness, but it’s still refreshing.
 Notes of spice (we get a lot of cinnamon) and fresh pumpkin do come through, though not overbearing.
 The color on this one is deep golden with notes of orange.
 The beer is also quite consistent year over year, making it a staple for us.

-This surprise find from New Jersey is brewed not only with pumpkin but also molasses, which definitely impacts its deep amber color.
-It’s smooth, with less bitterness than expected given that it’s an Imperial Ale, although the nose reminded us of a rich stout.
+This surprise beer finds from New Jersey is brewed not only with pumpkin but also molasses, which definitely impacts its deep amber color.
+It’s smooth, with less bitterness than expected, given that it’s an Imperial Ale, although the nose reminded us of a rich stout.
 You get a ton of spices popping through when you sip, and you can see them clearly in the beer, which we enjoyed.
 It reminded us of rich pumpkin pie without the sweetness.
 If you tend to like Imperial Ales and want to try something from the Tri-State area, this is worth the sip.

-Not for the faint of heart, this dark, burnt orange-colored beer from Maryland definitely packs a punch.
+Not for the faint of heart, this dark, burnt orange-colored pumpkin beer from Maryland definitely packs a punch.
 It’s got a slight bitterness—we’d describe it as more IPA-ish than anything else in the bunch—but if that’s your game, you’ll find it delicious.
 Notes of caramel and vanilla on the nose.
 Although it’s made with fresh pumpkin, we didn’t find the pumpkin flavor extremely prominent in the taste—it’s a bit more subtle.